-- (2) Other matters which were not approved by the Audit Committee but were approved by two-thirds or more of all directors: None - 2.
+- (2) Other matters which were not approved by the Audit Committee but were approved by twothirds or more of all directors: None - 2.
 If there are independent directors' avoidance of motions in conflict of interest, the name of directors, contents of motion, cause for avoidance, and voting should be specified: None - 3.
-Communications between the independent directors, the chief internal auditor, and CPAs (such as the material items, methods, and results of audits of corporate finance or operations, etc.) - (1) The Audit Director of the Company communicates with the independent directors by email or through the Audit Committee. - (2) The Audit Director of the Company report to the Audit Committee about the formulation and modification of internal control, the results of annual self-evaluation of internal control, and the implementation results of the audit plan. - (3) The accountant carried out the communication on key matters, the status of the audit, and the latest related. changes and application of IFRS on March 17, May 4, August 6, November 9, and December 22, 2020.
+Communications between the independent directors, the chief internal auditor, and CPAs (such as the material items, methods, and results of audits of corporate finance or operations, etc.) - (1) The Audit Director of the Company report to the Audit Committee about the formulation and modification of internal control, the results of annual self-evaluation of internal control, and the implementation results of the audit plan. - (2) The Audit Director of the Company communicates with the independent directors by email or through the Audit Committee.
+A total of 12 interviews were held in FY2020. - (3) The accountant carried out the communication on key matters, the status of the audit, and the latest related. changes and application of IFRS on March 5, April 29, August 17, November 4, 2021.